-B3.7 B3.7 External areas > 3.7.2 Fences Obje ctives Cont rols 01 To ensure fences and walls improve amenity for existing and new residents and contribute positively to streetscape and adjacent buildings.
+В3.7 External areas > 3.7.2 Fences 00/ Obje ectives Cont rols 01 To ensure fences and walls improve amenity for existing and new residents and contribute positively to streetscape and adjacent buildings.
 C1 Fencing is designed and located to protect the inhabitants of the property, and allows for casual surveillance from the building to the street.
 02 To ensure that fences and walls are not visually intrusive in the streetscape and to enhance pedestrian safety.
-C2 The arrangement of built form, fences, landscaping and other features clearly defines any public, common, and private space.
+C2 The arrangement of built form, fences, landscaping and other features clearly derines any public, common, and private space.
 03 To ensure that fences and walls do not unreasonably restrict views and vistas from streets and other public spaces.
-C3 Front fences and walls assist in defining building entrances.
-04 C4 The height of front fences does not exceed: defined areas of public and private space. a) 1.2m if solid; or private space. b) 1.5m if 50% transparent or open; unless otherwise specified in the precinct controls in Chapters B1 and B2 of this part of the DCP.
-Note: Chapters B1 and B2 define the desired future character for each precinct, and identify any special heritage, streetscape character and key elements within each precinct.
-C5 Fences and gates on the low side of the street adjacent to each side boundary incorporate transparent or open panels to preserve district, iconic and harbour views from the street.
+US S Front fences and walls assist in defining building entrances.
+04 To ensure that development creates C4 The height of front fences does not exceed: well defined areas of public ard private space. a) 1.2m if solid; or b) 1.5m if 50% transparent or open; 5R 2011 unless otherwise specified in the precinct controls in Chapters B1 and B2 of this part of the DCP.
+ON MIDCR 20113 Note: Chapters B1 and B2 define the desired future character for each precinct, and identify any special heritage, streetscape character and key elements within each precinct.
+160 C5 Fences and gates on the low side of the street adjacent to each side boundary incorporate transparent or open panels to preserve district, iconic and harbour views from the street.